otmarvanbenthem/osii_MRI/Docs/Magnets/ReferenceMagnet.md

 The purpose of the magnet test station is then to force the magnet to be at a consistent distance from the sensor.
 This will come in handy later on when we test the rest of the magnets for their $\vec{B}$- Field.
 A magnet can then easily be identified if its $\vec{B}$- Field is out of specification.

-> [!NOTE]
-> Whether the north or south pole of the magnet is facing the Hall Effect sensor is irrelevant.
-The important part is ensuring that which ever pole you choose, you are consistent throughout the project.

-For now, let's assume we want the south pole of the magnet to be marked.
-Changing the distance between the magnet and the sensor will change the output voltage of the sensor.
-If the "front face" of the Hall Effect sensor is facing the